Forever the People’s Forest Park

 The Fells is the People’s forest park, and the Friends of the Fells strives to make sure there are programs and opportunities that will fit with the way anyone wants to enjoy what the Fells has to offer.
 Information about our diverse array of programs and events can be found throughout the pages of this site.
 Some of our most popular programming includes:

-View our full Events Calendar
+View our full calendar of Programs and Events

 How Do I Join The Friends?